jaydjoshi/covid-19/README.md

 # Covid-19 Dashboard UI
 Covid-19 dashboard is a react application, It provides statistics for covid-19 cases, vacination and tests in India.
-Application is hosted on hithub pages, deployed in github pages at https://jaydjoshi.github.io/covid-19.
+Application is hosted on heroku , deployed at https://covid-19-dashboard-ui.herokuapp.com/

 ## Getting Started